George Trakas

+Education and honours

-Trakas taught sculpture at Yale University for 13 years and has also taught at other schools.
-He graduated from Sir George Williams University in Montreal and then went on to earn a bachelor's degree in art history at New York University in 1969.
+Trakas graduated from Sir George Williams University in Montreal and then went on to earn a bachelor's degree in art history at New York University in 1969.
 He received a Guggenheim Fellowship in 1982, a National Endowment for the Arts Fellowship in 1989, and the American Academy of Arts and Letters Medal for Sculpture in 1996.
 Emory University awarded him an honorary doctorate in 2011.
 He also won the Foundation for Contemporary Arts Grants to Artists award (2017).

+Personal life

 George Trakas married Susan Rothenberg, a painter, in 1971.
 Their daughter Maggie was born in 1972.
 They divorced in 1979 but remained close until Rothenberg's death in 2020.